-MLM display a positive upward migration of residents from low income levels to middle to middle income levels.
-As exhibited in the table 9 below, the number of low income earners between no income and R 1600 has significantly decrease between 2001 and 2007.
+MLM displays a positive upward migration of residents from low income levels to middle to middle income levels.
+As exhibited in Table 5 below, the number of low income earners between no income and R 1600 has significantly decrease between 2001 and 2007.
 Most importantly the number of residents with no income has reduced by more than 40%.
 This is indication of the improvement of socio-economic condition of our people.